Ragazoor/typed-future/README.md

 # Installation

 > [!NOTE]
-> Due to the new sonatype interace the library is not yet available
+> Due to the new sonatype interface the library is not yet available
 > in maven central.

 Setup via `build.sbt`: